 4) Oatmeal skin scrub

 All you need is two tablespoons of crushed oatmeal and two to three tablespoons of milk or water.
 Oatmeal is a very skin-friendly and gentle scrub to smoothen out the red bumps.
 Make a mixture of crushed oatmeal and water or milk and apply on your skin.
 Rub this paste on your skin in a circular motion for some time and then rinse it off.
 It might be a messy but it actually works and makes your skin soft and smooth.Did you find the article helpful?
-Feel free to share your feedback and suggestions in the Comments below or shoot an email to "email@example.com"
+Feel free to share your feedback and suggestions in the Comments below or shoot an email to "tips at healthyandstylish.com"